-The pre-class tutorials are short assignments designed to provide you with baseline knowledge of the key concepts in each chapter prior to covering the chapter in class.
+The Marginal Revolution University assignments are short video-based assignments produced by the textbook authors, Tyler Cowen and Alex Tabarrok, that are designed to either provide you with baseline knowledge of a key concept in the chapter or introduce you to an interesting application of the chapter's material.
 As such, they will better prepare you to engage with the lectures and will lay the foundation to more deeply understand the course material.
-These assignments are worth 20% of your overall course percentage.
+These assignments are worth 10% of your overall course percentage.

-Given their design and purpose, the pre-class tutorials are forward-looking and will generally cover the material that will be discussed in class during the upcoming week.
-As with the other weekly assignments, the Pre-Class Tutorials are due each Monday at 11:59pm, although no pre-class tutorials are due the week of an exam.
-Moreover, these assignments represent a completion grade, i.e. as long as you complete the assignment, you will receive full credit for it.
+Given their design and purpose, the Marginal Revolution University assignments are forward-looking and will generally cover the material that will be discussed in class during the upcoming week.
+As with the other weekly assignments, the Marginal Revolution University assignments are due each Monday at 11:59pm, although no Marginal Revolution University assignments are due the week of an exam.
+Moreover, these assignments represent a completion grade, i.e., as long as you complete the assignment, you will receive full credit for it.

-Note that not every chapter has a pre-class tutorial, and your two lowest scoring pre-class tutorial grades will be dropped.
+Note that not every chapter has a Marginal Revolution University assignment, and your two lowest scoring Marginal Revolution University assignment grades will be dropped.